pixel-tree/cloudy-logic/README.md

 Developed using Python 3 and Node v13.

-Project split into two folders: server/ for Python backend and static/ for frontend.
+Project split into two folders: **server/** for Python backend and **static/** for frontend.
 The reason being that one of the backend for one of the main components is written in Python.
-For frontend development use the provided Node development server.

 **Disclaimer!**

-*I was learning JS and Node during this project and therefore the code is pretty messy.
+*I was learning JS and Node during this project and so the code is fairly messy.
 Needs a major rework, e.g., lazy loading, build class of utilities for repetitive tasks/functions, implement algorithms to create elements, etc... basically needs to be redesigned top-down.*

 Clone repository: